cozy/cozy-doctypes/docs/io.cozy.banners.md

 The only field a client writes is `dismissedAt`.
 Because the documents live in the user's own database, a banner dismissed in one application is dismissed in all of them.

-Permissions scope by doctype and verb, never by field, so an application allowed to record a dismissal is also able to rewrite `text`, `cta` and `priority` on the same document.
-Every other field is set by the stack and the platform cannot enforce that, so a client treats a document whose `cozyMetadata.createdByApp` is not the stack as untrusted.

 A banner describes the instance owner's own state, so clients do not read or render one in a context where the reader is not the owner, such as a share by link or a preview.

 ### Fields